AhmedKhan04/LassiStarNav/README.md

 - Generating light curves from observational data
 - Testing routines for photometry and navigation workflows

-If you’re working on **satellite navigation, star trackers, or light curve analysis, LassiStarNav offers a modular foundation.**
+If you’re working on **satellite navigation, star trackers, or light curve analysis, Star Tracker Navigation offers a modular foundation.**

 > **Note:**